PerfLab-EXaCT/.github/profile/README.md

   FlowForecaster is a tool for automatically inferring detailed and interpretable workflow scaling models from only a few (3--5) empirical task property graphs.
 A model represents workflow control and data flow as an abstract DAG with analytical expressions to describe how the DAG scales and how data flows along edges.
 Thus, with a model and proposed workflow input, FlowForecaster predicts the workflow's tasks, control, and data flow properties.

 * FastFlow: <!-- [FastFlow]() https://github.com/pnnl/FastFlow https://github.com/PerfLab-EXaCT/FastFlow/ -->
    When distributed scientific workflows are not intelligently executed, they can fail time constraints.
-To improve workflow response time, FastFlow is a new method of scheduling and resource assignment based on a monitor-analyze-optimize strategy.
+To improve workflow response time, FastFlow is a new method of scheduling that prioritizes critical flow paths and their interactions.
 The key insight is to use the global perspective of interacting critical flows to guide a fast (locally greedy) scheduler that uses data flow projections to select between the better of flow parallelism and flow locality.
-Our method is linear time, unlike the next-best methods.
+The result is a rapid, linear-time scheduling method that achieves high quality results and excels on data-intensive workflows.

 <!-- Candice's SPM / resource discovery -->